 Rich Deosingh, district president for the Robert Half office in Midtown, New York, suggests researching the local market before even looking at open roles within your company.

-These are some of the forms that new-hire paperwork can include:
+These are some of the forms that new-hire paperwork can include.

 Jennifer Walden, director of operations at WikiLawn, said that her company has added a home network security checklist, with a field for the employee to let the company know if they’ll need new hardware to ensure a secure network.
 “And we make sure new employees have login info ready to go, as well as contact information for anyone they’ll be working with frequently.”

 “Use an HRIS (human resources information system) like Gusto, ADP or Paycom that provides the HR back-end paperwork to the employee in a self-service mode,” said Laura Handrick, HR professional at Choosing Therapy.
 “There’s no reason a human should be shuffling paper these days.
 Online systems with e-signature streamline the paperwork for you, ensuring data is captured accurately, and saving everyone (including the new hire) time.”

-No matter what system you use, the key is having it all ready before you start the hiring process.
+No matter what system you use, the key is having it ready before you start the hiring process.

 Not every small business has an HR department, or even someone on staff who is familiar with HR processes, and that’s OK.
 It’s better to find someone who can do the job well than to consistently make mistakes in hiring and end up with high turnover or employees who aren’t the right fit.